 Of all the threats to Michigan trees, insects may be the most visible, but that doesn’t make them easy to detect or control.
 From ash borers to Japanese beetles, pests attack your trees on multiple fronts, eating away at the leaves, roots, and stems.
 Not only does this harm the plants directly, but it leaves openings for tree fungal diseases and other harmful organisms.

 To keep your trees healthy long term, you must guard against pests.
-Safari Tree provides comprehensive pest control, bolstering your property against every variety of insect threat.
+Safari Tree provides not only expert tree care but a comprehensive pest control service, bolstering your property against every variety of insect threat.
 Take control of your pest problems today!

 Tree pests take many forms, but the most common ones in Southeast Michigan include: